Tornado outbreak of April 9–11, 1947: Glazier–Higgins, Texas/Woodward, Oklahoma

 After killing at least one other person, the tornado crossed the state line and entered Oklahoma.
 There the tornado was at its worst—the deadliest storm in that state's tornado-troubled history.
 Six more people were killed when the tornado swept away about 60 ranches and farms south of Shattuck, Gage, and Fargo.
 During its trek, the funnel was so wide and low to the ground that it did not resemble a prototypical tornado.
 The tornado then moved into Woodward, where it devastated the town and killed an estimated 107 people.
 The damage that occurred in Woodward was catastrophic.
 There, the tornado was 1.8 mi wide and destroyed 100 city blocks.
 Many homes and businesses were leveled or swept away, and as the tornado struck the town's power plant, a 20 t steel boiler tank was lofted and thrown a block and a half.
 Large trees sustained severe debarking as well.
 The tornado finally dissipated in Woods County, west of Alva, where it wrecked 36 homes and injured 30 people.

 Cleanup in the region was made more difficult because of cold and snow that followed the tornado.
 Four-year-old Joan Gay Croft and her sister Jerri were among refugees taking shelter in a basement hallway of the Woodward hospital.
 As officials sent the injured to different hospitals in the area, two men took Joan away, saying they were taking her to Oklahoma City.
 She was never seen again.
 Over the years, several women have come forth saying they suspect they might be Joan, although none of the claims have been verified.
 She is likely deceased.
 The Glazier–Higgins–Woodward tornado was the sixth deadliest in U.S. history, killing 184 and injuring 980; of these figures, 116 deaths and 782 injuries occurred in Oklahoma.
 An undetermined number of additional fatalities may have occurred in both states affected.
 In all, the tornado destroyed 626 homes and damaged 920 others, becoming the costliest on record in Oklahoma history.

 Aftermath and recovery

-A US Weather Bureau report on the Woodward, Oklahoma Tornado of April 9, 1947, gives the following figures on the damage caused in its "Original Summary" section.
+A US Weather Bureau report on the F5 tornado that struck Woodward gives the following figures on the damage caused in its "Original Summary" section.